GetStream/Winds/README.md

 _(Algolia is free for applications with up to 10k records.)_

 * [Sign up for Algolia here](https://www.algolia.com/users/sign_up?ref=winds)
-* From the [Applications page](https://www.algolia.com/manage/applications), click "New Application" and create a new Algolia appilication.
+* From the [Applications page](https://www.algolia.com/manage/applications), click "New Application" and create a new Algolia application.
 (We recommend something similar to `my-winds-app`)
     * (Select the datacenter that's closest to you.)
 * From the application page, select "Indices" and click "Add New Index".
 (We recommend something similar to `winds-main-index`)